 The story of the eel (Anguilla anguilla) fascinates us.
 What seems to be the main source of fascination is how little we know about this slimy, snake-like and slivering fish.
 What we do know by now is that the eels are disappearing, European eels is said to have lost well over 90% of its numbers the last ten years.
 It is one of the species that may be extinct in our lifetime (like the Dodo, the Geir-bird or the Mammoth).

 The Norwegian author, journalist and sports fisherman Torolf Kroglund tries to find out why – starting on an remote island in the middle of Norway – and then travels through Europe, and to the Sargasso sea to find answers, in a journey that is both a personal one and a quest for big answers.
 He not only finds the extraordinary tale of the eel but is also able to connect this unto a bigger and broader perspective.
 The Last Eel will show the close connection between culture and nature, between use and protection – and also how every living creature on earth, even the more unlikely and ugly, reflects man and mankind doings and undoing’s.
 A book that combines personal storytelling with narrative nonfiction in a manner lastly seen in books like The Sheperd’s Life, H is for Hawk and The Sixt Extinction.

 It is essentially the consistent environmental perspective, combined with the close, personal writing style that makes the book an engaging experience.

-Torolf Kroglund is the man behind one of the autumn’s most exciting books in the natural genre.
-The Last eel is a small artwork for us with heart for nature, and perhaps then especially for fish and animals. (…)
+Torolf Kroglund is behind one of autumn’s most exciting books within nature writing.
+The Last eel is a small artwork for us with heart for nature, and especially for fish and animals. (…)

 The Last Eel is like a perfect cocktail consisting of abundant facts (spirits), narrative (mixed water) and politics (a fresh lemon slice).